Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 <br />
 Barnabás: I know.<br />
 <br />
 Barnabás: So there was a park to the right of the building where he worked.
 Everyday after work he sat there on the bench by the trees with his bicycle.
 One day, while sitting and watching colourful birds, he tried to remember the last thing that made him happy, but nothing came to mind.
-Suddenly he saw his boss coming towards him.
+At this moment he suddenly caught sight of his boss approaching him.
 "Why are you here?" asked István.<br />
 "You left this behind on your desk", he/she replied, handing a blue bottle to István.<br />
 "Thank you very much" mumbled István.<br />
 "I also wanted to say that you're getting a raise for your non-stop hard work.<br />